Application page for GDC

 Chromebar

 You can customize the chromebar by customizing the Genero Browser Client.
-For further details, see the Genero Browser Client User Guide.
+For further details, go to the Genero Browser Client User Guide.

 Zoom

 You can make elements on an application using Universal Rendering larger or smaller using the zoom widget.
 To display the widget, change the zoom percentage from 100% by pressing Ctrl and +/- or Ctrl and using the mouse wheel.
-The + and - buttons can be used to zoom in and out of the form.
+The - and + buttons can be used to zoom in and out of the form.
 Click X to hide the widget.
-To reset the zoom to 100%, press Ctrl and 0 or click on the button displaying the zoom percentage.
-The widget is disappears when it is set or reset to 100%.
+To reset the zoom to 100%, click Reset or press Ctrl and 0.
+The zoom widget disappears after short time regardless of zoom percentage.